jackhumbert/reform/ASSEMBLY.md

 1. Mount *Left Hinge* and *Right Hinge* in the bottom left and right corners of *Screen Back* with 3x M4x5-965H screws each.
 Note that the hinge labeled “SMS-ZZ-219-L” goes on the right side, and the hinge labeled “SMS-ZZ-219-R” goes on the left side.
 2. Mount 4x *Magnet* in magnet slots of *Main Box*.
-3. Mount 4x Matching *Magnet* in magnet slots along the top edge of the Screen Back.
-These, together with their counterparts in the Main Box, hold the laptop shut when closed.
+3. Mount 4x Matching *Magnet* in magnet slots along the top edge of the *Screen Back*.
+These, together with their counterparts in the *Main Box*, hold the laptop shut when closed.
 4. Connect *Display Cable* in back of *Display Panel*.
 5. Secure IPEX connector of *Display Cable* with Kapton tape.
 6. Insert *Display Panel* in *Screen Back*.